rainmanh/jumpscale_core8/docs/AYS/Commands/blueprint.md

 The process that takes places is:

-- Copy the AYS service template files to appropriate destination in your AYS repository
+- Copy the AYS actor template files to appropriate destination in your AYS repository

   - e.g. `/Users/kristofdespiegeleer1/code/jumpscale/ays_core_it/services/sshkey!main`)